sayanta01/JS/notes/fullstackopen/01-intro-to-react/03-component-state_event-handlers.md

 - We can use destructuring to get only the required fields from props

 # Vocabs
-Streamline - Increasing speed and ease of movement Evaluate - Compute
+Streamline: Increasing speed and ease of movement
+Evaluate: Compute
-Composed - Made up of smaller parts that work together
+Composed: Made up of smaller parts that work together